membraneframework/bundlex/README.md

 ### Cross-compilation

 With proper setup Bundlex can support cross-compilation.
-When using Nerves the cross-compilation should work out of the box.
+When using Nerves the it should work out of the box.

-Using your own toolchain is also possible, although it wasn't tested.
-The following environment variables need to be set:
+Not relying in Nerves and using your own toolchain is also possible, although it wasn't tested.
+In this scenario the following environment variables need to be set, since they're not handled by Nerves:
 - `CROSSCOMPILE`
 - `CC` - path to the C compiler for cross-compiling to the target
 - `CFLAGS` - C compilation flags